V4Fire/Client/src/base/b-router/README.md

 When we invoke one of the router transition methods, like, "push" or "replace", the router emits a bunch of special events.

-1. `beforeChange(route: Nullable<string>, params: PageOptionsProp, method: TransitionMethod)` — this event fires before any transition.
+1. `beforeChange(route: Nullable<string>, params: TransitionOptions, method: TransitionMethod)` — this event fires before any transition.
 The handlers that listen to this event are taken arguments:

   1. `route`  — ref to a route to go to.
   2. `params` — parameters of the route.
 The handlers can modify this object to attach more parameters.